bilalnessMaster/AeNux/README.md

     Include = /etc/pacman.d/mirrorlist
   ```
 - If the script runs successfully but After Effects crashes or fails to open,
-  try installing the AMD graphics drivers (especially if you're using Hyprland):
+  try installing the AMD graphics drivers (especially if you're using Hyprland or you have specs like me or amd gpu):
   ```bash
      sudo pacman -Syu mesa lib32-mesa vulkan-radeon lib32-vulkan-radeon linux-firmware \
      xf86-video-amdgpu mesa-utils vulkan-tools